Temporary Filter Distribution for Identified Lead Service Lines as Part of Lead Service Line Replacement Program

 A well-designed tracking system is essential for the effective management of a large-scale filter distribution initiative.
 West Virginia American Water’s utilization of a work and asset management system serves as a model, tracking all correspondence, distribution dates, and properties affected by lead service lines.
 Additionally, the ability to designate multi-unit properties ensures accurate record-keeping for apartments, duplexes, and other shared living spaces, reinforcing transparency, preventing duplication, and enabling seamless integration with service line replacement schedules.

-Provide Adequate Supplies for Long-Term Use
+Plan for Long-Term Use

 Develop a Robust Education Campaign